 There are several low powered pressure washers marketed directly to homeowners.
 A pressure washer is not difficult to operate.
 HOWEVER, it is very easy for an untrained individual to damage the wood with too much pressure.
 If you have never used a pressure washer before, experiment on a few old pieces of wood first.
 If you have a second story deck, you may be able to practice on the non-visible underneath portion.
 If you are also using a chemical cleaner, you will be able to clean the deck at a lower pressure.
 The pounds per square inch of water pressure (PSI) typically used in cleaning decks ranges from 300 to 3,000.
 Window Genie uses an average of 1500 – 2000 PSI, depending on the condition of the wood.
 Cedar and redwood demand much less pressure.

 If you are buying a pressure washer aimed at the home use, your only option will likely be cold water.
 That’s okay.
 Window Genie uses and recommends cold water for wood surfaces.
 Heat causes wood to expand and this results in an over absorption of water that is damaging for the wood.
 Hot water pressure cleaning on wood is only suitable in situations where there are heavy grease stains or sealant to remove.
-If that’s the case, you should call a professional.
+If that’s the case, you should contact a professional.
 Hot water pressure washing requires a trained professional.

 Why does my wood appear fuzzy after pressure washing it?